JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/custom-structure-tags/index.md

     You can add your own structure field tag by going to _Settings/Preferences | Editor | Live Templates_ and then select _Go Struct Tags_.

     Then you can either customize an existing template, duplicate it, or create a new one.

+    <span class="tag is-rounded">New in 2017.3</span>
 ---